elliotkendall/mille-ai/README.md

     on Team objects.

 * **opponents**
-    A dictionary of team number => Team object representing the opposing teams.
+    A list of Team object representing the opposing teams.
 Your own team is not included.
 See below for more information on Team objects.